-- Cutting methane levels will be felt more quickly than reducing CO2, say climate scientists, helping to reach net zero by 2050.
+- Cutting methane levels will be felt more quickly than reducing CO2, say climate scientists, helping the world to reach net zero by 2050.

-While the climate change threat posed by carbon dioxide emissions dominates news headlines, methane – the planet’s second most abundant greenhouse gas – has largely slipped under the media’s radar.
-But methane presents a potentially cataclysmic warming impact, climate scientists have warned.
+Media headlines regularly feature the climate threat posed by carbon dioxide emissions, yet methane – the planet’s second most abundant greenhouse gas – has been largely overlooked.

 But where does methane come from?
 Why should we be concerned about high concentrations?
 And what can we do to mitigate its impact?

-Gauging levels of methane in the planet’s atmosphere isn’t an exact science, but research shows levels are rising fast.
+Gauging levels of methane in the planet’s atmosphere isn’t an exact science, but research shows levels are not only rising fast, but entering uncharted territory.

-Monthly mean methane levels have increased by around 6% since 2000, and 2020 saw the largest annual increase in atmospheric methane since records began in 1983, according to the National Oceanic & Atmospheric Administration (NOAA).
+Atmospheric methane levels in 2022 saw the fourth-largest annual increase since records began in 1983, following previous recorded highs in 2020 and 2021, according to the US National Oceanic and Atmospheric Administration (NOAA).

 While around two-fifths of methane emissions occur naturally, the remaining 60% is the result of human activity.

-The energy sector comes a close second, with coal, oil, gas and biomass accounting for around 134 MT in 2020.
-Methane leaks are often the result of poorly managed oil and gas installations, which rely on dated and inefficient infrastructure.
+The energy sector is not far behind, with coal, oil, gas and bioenergy accounting for around 134 million tonnes in 2020.
+Methane leaks are often found at poorly managed oil and gas installations that use dated or inefficient infrastructure.

 What are the solutions?